TheUzair/EduTrack360/README.md

 - **Shadcn UI**: For providing a set of modern UI components that make UI development easier.
 - **Lucide React**: For offering a collection of customizable and scalable icons.
-- All contributors who have helped shape this project.

 ---